M (James Bond): Novels

 The academic Paul Stock argues that M's office is a metonym for England and a stable point from which Bond departs on a mission, whilst he sees M as being an iconic representative of England and Englishness.

-In the first post-Fleming book, Colonel Sun, M is kidnapped from Quarterdeck, his home, and James Bond goes to great lengths to rescue him.
+In the first post-Fleming book, Colonel Sun, M is kidnapped from Quarterdeck, his home, and Bond goes to great lengths to rescue him.
 The later continuation books, written by John Gardner, retain Sir Miles Messervy as M, who protects Bond from the new, less aggressive climate in the Secret Service, saying that at some point Britain will need "a blunt instrument".
 In Gardner's final novel, COLD, M is kidnapped and rescued by Bond and finishes the book by retiring from MI6.
 Continuation Bond author Raymond Benson's 1998 novel The Facts of Death continued Messervy's retirement, where he still resides in Quarterdeck.
-The book also introduces a new M, Barbara Mawdsley.
+The book also introduces a new M, Barbara Mawdsley, based on Judi Dench's character in the Pierce Brosnan films.